pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 =======================

-This guide will walk you through the process of launching your first finetuning job using TorchTune.
+This guide will walk you through the process of launching your first finetuning job using torchtune.

 .. grid:: 2

     .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn

-      * How to download a model and convert it to a format compatible with Torchtune
+      * How to download a model and convert it to a format compatible with torchtune
       * How to modify a recipe's parameters
       * How to finetune a model

     .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites

-      * Be familiar with the :ref:`overview of TorchTune<overview_label>`
+      * Be familiar with the :ref:`overview of torchtune<overview_label>`
-      * Make sure to :ref:`install TorchTune<install_label>`
+      * Make sure to :ref:`install torchtune<install_label>`

 .. _download_llama_label:

 Downloading a model
 -------------------
-First, you need to download a model.
-TorchTune's supports an integration with the `Hugging Face Hub <https://huggingface.co/docs/hub/en/index>`_ - a collection of the latest and greatest model weights.
+First, you need to download a model. torchtune's supports an integration with the `Hugging Face Hub <https://huggingface.co/docs/hub/en/index>`_ - a collection of the latest and greatest model weights.

 For this tutorial, you're going to use the `Llama2 model from Meta <https://llama.meta.com/>`_.
 Llama2 is a "gated model",